Nizarel/DevOps_DevSecOps/Scenarios/Workflow/README.md

 ![PR Screen](images/Overview.png)

-For the advanced scenario, we can use [PR Bot](./SecurityBot.md) to suppress false positives and create advanced work item integration.
-You can refer the PR bot strategy on the other document.
+For an advanced scenario, we can use a [PR Bot](./SecurityBot.md) to suppress false positives and create advanced work item integration.
+You can refer the PR bot strategy in this [document](./SecurityBot.md).

 ## WorkFlow patterns